California State University at Fullerton

 Graduate students in economics taught elementary school students 12 class periods of financial and economic literacy material in their after-school programs at Title I schools.
 Students had fun learning basic principles of economics and personal finance with hands-on activities.
 They received piggy banks with money for participating in the Center’s learning activities.

-Winners won a ticket to the Angels Game with their teacher from Katella High School.
+Winners won a ticket to the Angels Game with their teacher from Western High School.

 The Center Director taught seven class periods of financial and economic literacy to two economics sections at a Title I school in Orange County.
 Effectiveness of the three components of the financial literacy curriculum: The Stock Market Game (SMG), Financial Fitness for Life (FFFL), and Hands on Banking (HOB) were measured by Center researchers.
 The research article is published in a forthcoming issue of the Journal of Consumer Affairs.